Southeast Asian Buddha Head | Crowned with Ushnisha | 18th–19th Century

 Description

-This intricate Buddha head depicts a serene round face with a thin nose and wide arched eyebrows, the eyes half-closed in meditation.
-The elongated earlobes symbolize the Buddha’s renunciation of worldly possessions and his attainment of wisdom.
-Atop the head rests a crown with finely detailed relief motifs, while the central ushnisha protuberance represents spiritual enlightenment.
-The figure is mounted on a black-stained wooden base, which enhances its visual presence and highlights the intricacy of the carving.
+This finely rendered Buddha head presents a serene round face with a slender nose and gently arched eyebrows, the eyes half-closed in meditation.
+The elongated earlobes symbolize the Buddha’s renunciation of worldly wealth and his attainment of spiritual wisdom.
+Rising above the crown of the head is the ushnisha, the cranial protuberance representing enlightenment and spiritual awakening.
+The head is adorned with a decorative crown featuring detailed relief motifs, reflecting artistic traditions found in Southeast Asian Buddhist sculpture.
+The piece is mounted on a later black-stained wooden base that enhances both stability and visual presentation.

 Features